salaimuniselvam-s/Booklandia/README.md

 - 7 Habits of Highly Effective People
 - Essentialism: The Disciplined Pursuit of Less
 - Mindset: The New Psychology of Success
+- Ego is the Enemy
+- The Evolution of Everything
+- Alchemist
+- Siddhartha
+- Meditations
 <!-- BOOK TITLES END -->

 ## License